 Coevolutionary arms races in brood parasites and their hosts

-Coevolution is the process by which two or more species reciprocally influence one another’s evolution, and can escalate to produce beautifully refined adaptations.
+Coevolution is the process by which two or more species influence each other’s evolution.
 Brood-parasitic birds, the cheats of the bird world, give us an ideal opportunity to study coevolution in the wild.
-Coevolutionary “arms races” can arise as hosts evolve defences such as rejecting parasitic eggs, which imposes natural selection for parasitic counter-adaptations such as mimicry of host eggs, and in turn for ever more sophisticated defences from hosts.
+Coevolutionary “arms races” arise when hosts evolve defences such as rejecting parasitic eggs, which imposes natural selection for parasitic counter-adaptations such as mimicry of host eggs, and in turn for ever more sophisticated defences from hosts.
 Three long-term projects address different aspects of this fascinating model system for coevolution.

-Robert Thomson’s team work in Finland, where their research focuses on how host pairs of Common Redstarts Phoenicurus phoenicurus can decrease the chance of a Common Cuckoo Cuculus canorus laying an egg in their nest.
-Hosts that are able to avoid parasites would decrease the fitness costs of parasitism; the earlier that avoidance occurs during the breeding cycle would further minimize these costs.
-Therefore, host adaptations occurring prior to egg laying would be especially beneficial, because the host's entire clutch is preserved if frontline defences are successful.
-The Finnish project investigates these frontline defences (nest site choice, habitat selection, nest building decisions) and the counter-adaptations by parasites (prospecting and laying strategies), which have received little attention to date.
-Redstarts are the only regular cuckoo host that breeds in cavities which makes it difficult for female cuckoos to lay eggs and for their newly-hatched chicks to evict host eggs/chicks.
+Robert Thomson’s team works in Finland, where their research focuses on how host pairs of Common Redstarts Phoenicurus phoenicurus can decrease the chance of a Common Cuckoo Cuculus canorus parasitising their nest.
+Hosts that are able to avoid parasites decrease the fitness costs of parasitism; the earlier that avoidance occurs during the breeding cycle, the lower the cost.
+Therefore, host adaptations before egg laying would be especially beneficial.
+The Finnish project investigates the redstart’s frontline defences (nest site choice, habitat selection, nest building decisions) and the cuckoo’s counter-adaptations (prospecting and laying strategies), which have received little attention to date.
+Redstarts are the only regular cuckoo host that breeds in cavities, which makes it difficult for female cuckoos to lay eggs and for their newly-hatched chicks to evict host eggs/chicks.